 Often times, when we have a disagreement with someone we love, we try to fix it all in one sitting.
 That’s not the wise thing to do.
 As you probably know, couples are usually fighting about a deeper rooted issue.
-And sometimes they both don’t fully understand what the deep rooted issue in the moment or without professional help.
+And sometimes you won’t be able to fully understand the deep rooted issue in the moment or without professional help.

 My advice to fix it?
 Use a safe word to communicate the conversation is too much.
 For instance, you can say popcorn to indicate that you are about to pop.
 You can both shift the conversation to positives OR decide to resume another time.

 Please take your time.
 Talk about what you can handle at the moment.
-Do not push yourself far beyond your capabilities.
-If you sense that you can’t control your emotions then it’s time to step away, seek couples counseling and/or personal mentorship to guide you each individually.
+Do not push yourself beyond your limit.
+If you sense that you can’t control your emotions, then it’s time to step away, seek couples counseling and/or individual therapy.
 Be sure to communicate you want to continue the conversation and come to a solution when you’re able to engage calmly.

 Also, don’t spend 90% of your time discussing problems with your partner.
 I know you desire to be vulnerable and for them to understand, but telling them every negative emotion you feel will burn your partner out.
 Your partner is not your therapist nor invincible.
 Please don’t give all your emotions to your partner to solve it or support you.
 They do not have the strength to carry all your emotions and their own.

 Having trouble thinking of conversation beyond your frustrations?
-These conversation starters are a great way to connect on light topics:
+These conversation starters are a great way to connect on lighter topics:

 2. Respect your Partner